 Microphones The built-in microphones allow you to record sounds for your application.
 Refer to the Sound System and Video mode section for more information.
 Some models are equipped with the built-in microphone.
 Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool.
 Some models are equipped with a Web Camera.
+Do not point the e web camera directly at the sun

-- not point the web camera directly at the sun. - Do not touch or press strongly on the web camera lens.
+- Do not point the web camera directly at the sun. - Do not touch or press strongly on the web camera lens.
 Failure to do so might reduce image quality.
 Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty.

 Web Camera LED The Web Camera LED glows when the Web Camera is operating.
-Some models are equipped with a Web Camera LFD.
+Some models are equipped with a Web Camera LED.